jramaswami/GettingAndCleaningData/CourseProject/docs/CODEBOOK.md

 </tr>
 <tr>
 <td>mean.value</td>
-<td>This represents the mean value of the original measurements in the
+<td>The mean value of the mean and standard deviation
-original research data grouped by:
+measurements in the original research data when grouped by:
 <ul>
 <li>activity.label</li>
 <li>descriptive.statistic</li>